langleyfoxall/technologies/design/design-tools/adobe-indesign.md

 ## Text Styles

-Paragraph styles -  Create typography styles such as titles, subtitles, body text and quote text.
+Paragraph styles -  Create typography styles such as titles, subtitles, body text and quote text to reuse throughout the document.
 - If you edit a paragraph style, it will update all the text assigned to that style.